hardtware/DC2/README.md

 with the editor of your choice.
 Then run `sudo service hostname restart`

+NOTE: Everwhere you see `dc2` below, change that to the new hostname you have given your DC2.

 3.4 If you are not in the `America/Los Angeles` timezone you can change it with `sudo dpkg-reconfigure tzdata`

 3.5 If you want to change the locale, follow directions at https://help.ubuntu.com/community/Locale

 3.6 If you don't have an ssh key, create one *link to directions*

-3.7 Copy your ssh key to your DC2.
+3.7 Copy your SSH public key to your DC2.
 If your SSH public key is at `~/.ssh/id_rsa.pub`

 `ssh dc2@dc2.local "cat >> .ssh/authorized_keys" < ~/.ssh/id_rsa.pub`

-If you changed your hostname, then replace `@dc2` with `@hostname`

 4. Setup Docker

-4.1 Make sure you have Docker intalled on your desktop.
+4.1 Make sure you have the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) intalled on your computer.

+4.2 Find the IP address of your DC2

+`ping dc2.local`

+Substitute `a.b.c.d` in the following commands with your DC2's IP address

+4.3 Check that you can use SSH against your IP address

+`ssh dc2@a.b.c.d`

-4.2 Setup the DC2 as a generic machine
+4.4 Setup the DC2 as a generic machine

-`$ docker-machine create --driver generic --generic-ssh-user=dc2 --generic-ip-address=xxxxxx dc2`
+`$ docker-machine create --driver generic --generic-ssh-user=dc2 --generic-ip-address=a.b.c.d dc2`

-This will create a new machine named `dc2` to run docker containers against.
-If you have more than one DC2, then use a different name instead of `dc2` such as your hostname.
+This will create add your DC2 as a machine to run containers in.

-4.3 Run the hello-world container
+4.5 Run the hello-world container

 `$ docker xxxx`